 Organ donation is in keeping with Hindu beliefs as it can help to save the life of others.

 President, National Council of Hindu Temples

 I always carry my donor card with me.
 It says that my whole body can be used for organ donation and medical purposes after my death.
 I would like to encourage as many people as possible to do the same.

 Coordinator Hindu International Medical Mission, Former President Hindu Council UK

 Making a donation is your choice.
 But it can be seen differently even in the same religious groups.
 If you have any doubt, you should approach your religious adviser.

 Make sure you talk to your family and friends about your decision so they know your wishes.

-If you support organ donation, why not download our Hindi digital, printable and smartphone wallpaper donor cards?
+If you support organ donation, why not download our Hindu digital, printable and smartphone wallpaper donor cards?